Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Sequence Creation

 \section{Sequence Creation}

-To create sequences $s_0, s_1, \dotsc, s_n$ within a controlled environment, we make use of the knowledge about the underlying physical processes: We either employ direct changes, based on spatial or temporal coherences to $s_0$, or use changes to the initial conditions of the process that lead to $s_0$.
-The central challenge now becomes how to find \emph{suitable} sequences via the magnitude of $\Delta$, without knowing a priori which degree of non-linearity in the similarity model provides the most information for each setup.
-However, given a value of $\Delta$ and a corresponding sequence, we can compute how strongly it differs from a sequence with $\Delta_\epsilon$, as depicted in Fig.~\ref{fig: entropy behavior}.
-This is achieved by a proxy similarity function, via computing the PCC between this proxy and a simple linearly decreasing similarity as predicted by $\Delta_\epsilon$.
-If the resulting correlation is high, the sequence is close to a similarity behavior as predicted by $\Delta_\epsilon$, while lower correlations indicate stronger deviations.
-Finally, we sample sequences based on simple correlation thresholds to acquire a suitable difficulty level.
-By using the mean squared error (MSE) as a proxy, we empirically determined that correlations between $0.65$ and $0.85$ work well for all cases we considered.
-Hence, we propose two semi-automatic iterative methods (see Fig.~\ref{fig: data iteration schemes}) to create data, depending on the method to introduce variations to a given state.
-Both methods iteratively sample a small set of sequences to calibrate $\Delta$ to a suitable magnitude and use that for the full data set.
-Compared to a stricter sampling of every single sequence, this method avoids potential biases in the data and is computationally more efficient as less sampling is needed.
+To create a sequence $s_0, s_1, \dotsc, s_n$ within a controlled environment, we make use of the knowledge about the underlying physical processes: We either employ direct changes, based on spatial or temporal coherences to $s_0$, or use changes to the initial conditions of the process that lead to $s_0$.
+As we can neither directly determine $c$ nor $\vd$ at this point, we propose to use proxies for them during the sequence generation.
+Initially, this allows for finding sequences that roughly fall in a suitable difficulty range, and accurate values can be computed afterwards.
+Here, we use the mean squared error (MSE) as a proxy distance function and the PCC to determine $c$, to iteratively update $\Delta$ to a suitable range.

+Given any value of $\Delta$ and a corresponding sequence, pairwise proxy distances\footnote{To keep the notation clear and concise, sequentially indexing the distance vectors $\vd^{\Delta}$ and $\vw_s$ with i and j is omitted here.} between the sequence elements are computed $\vd^{\Delta} = \operatorname{MSE}(s_i,s_j)$ and min-max normalized to $[0,1]$.
+Next, we determine a distance sequence corresponding to the physical changes over the states, which we model as a simple linear increase over the sequence $\vw_s = (j-i)/n$ following \cite{kohl2020_Learning}.
+To indirectly determine $c$, we compare how both distance sequences differ in terms of the PCC as $r=\operatorname{PCC}(\vd^{\Delta}, \vw_s)$.
+We empirically determined that correlations between $0.65$ and $0.85$ work well for all cases we considered.
+In practice, the network stops learning effectively for lower correlation values as states are too different, while sequences with higher values reduce generalization as a simple metric is sufficient to describe them.
+Using these thresholds, we propose two semi-automatic iterative methods to create data, depending on the method to introduce variations to a given state (see Fig.~\ref{fig: data iteration schemes}).
+Both methods sample a small set of sequences to calibrate $\Delta$ to a suitable magnitude and use that value for the full data set.
+Compared to strictly sampling every sequence, this method is computationally significantly more efficient as less sampling is needed, and it results in a more natural data distribution.